ankit-kothari/Data-Science-Journey/Recommendations/Multi-Bandit-Arm/README.md

 - Selected dataset contains a fraction of user click log for news articles displayed in the Featured Tab of the Today   Module on Yahoo!
 Front Page (http://www.yahoo.com) during the first ten days in May 2009.
 The articles were chosen uniformly at random from a hand-picked pool of high-quality articles, which allows one to use a recently developed method to obtain an unbiased evaluation of an arbitrary bandit algorithm.

+- Columns
+  * timestamp: e.g., 1241160900
+  * displayed_article_id: e.g., 109513
+  * user_click (0 for no-click and 1 for click): e.g., 0
+  * strings "|user" and "|{article_id}" indicate the start of user and article features
+  * features are encoded as "feature_id:feature_value" pairs, and feature_id starts from 1.

+- The pool of available articles for recommendation for each user visit is the set of articles that appear in that line of data.
+All user IDs (specifically, bcookies) are replaced by a common string 'user' so that no user information can be identified from this data.

+- Each user or article is associated with six features.
+Feature #1 is the constant (always 1) feature, and features #2-6 correspond to the 5 membership features constructed via conjoint analysis with a bilinear model.

 ### Traing a multi-arm bandits
 - In the learning phase, the algorithm,